JustHm228/JLatenter/README.md

 `as()` takes as the first argument the object whose method you want to call, and the second argument in the two overloaded versions is different:

 - In the first version it's a reference to the interface as which you want to represent the object
-- In the second version it's an object that implements a single interface, as which an object can be represented (it's a failed experiment, please forget about its existence).
+- In the second version it's an object that implements a single interface, as which an object can be represented *(it's a failed experiment, please forget about its existence)*.

+but return value is always the same - a "shadow" of the passed object.
 The `isShadowed()` method accepts a single object and returns `true` if the object is the "shadow" of another object, and `false` if not.
 The `find()` method takes as a required parameter a "shadow" object, and as an optional parameter the class to which you want to cast the return value using generics.
 The method itself simply returns a reference to an object whose "shadow" is the argument passed to it.
-Methods of the "shadow" object don't throw exceptions, except for subclasses of `LatentException`, so all checked exceptions can be suppressed in the `catch` block.
+Methods of the "shadow" object don't throw any exception, except for subclasses of `LatentException`, so all checked exceptions can be suppressed in the `catch` block and all other exceptions can be ignored.
-A `LatentException` is thrown if the called method isn't found, its return value is incompatible with the original, the method is inaccessible, an exception has occurred in the initializer, or the method threw an exception.
+A `LatentException` is thrown if the called method isn't found/implemented, its signature is incompatible with the original method, the method is inaccessible, an exception has occurred in the initializer, or the method threw an exception.
-Everything is like in the Reflection API.
 Also, some built-in stub interfaces have been prepared for you that you can use instead of creating a new class with your method (there will be more of them in the future):

 - `Startable` - contains a `start()` method which accepts no parameters and returns `void`